kemacdonald/soc-info/README.md

 # soc-info
-Learning versus performing in social contexts
+Project looking at learning versus performing in social contexts.

 Model, experiments, data, analyses and paper draft for Yoon*, MacDonald*, Asaba, Gweon and Frank (in prep).